Faculté des Sciences Agronomiques (UAC)

 - In person contacts with potential data providers and workshops to inform and train participants (e.g. students, researchers, etc.) are critical activities for enhancing data mobilization and establishing effective communication with decision makers.

-- While the stage has been set for the launch of a graduate program in Biodiversity Informatics at UAC, the next challenge will be to assemble faculty with expertise in this discipline.
-Dr. Ganglo’s prior experience in building capacity of his department to teach a program in biodiversity will be valuable for this next growth phase.
+- While the stage has been set for the launch of a graduate program in Biodiversity Informatics at UAC, the next challenge will be to assemble faculty with expertise in this discipline and to involve international experts with the program to strengthen its credibility.
+Dr. Ganglo’s prior experience in building the capacity of his department to teach a program in biodiversity will be valuable for this next growth phase.

 - Dossou, EM; Lougbegnon, TO; Houessou, LG; Codjia, JTC (2016) Analyse de l’impact du changement climatique sur l’aire de distribution actuelle et future de Lannea microcarpa Engl. & K. Krause au Bénin, Afrique de l’Ouest.
 Afrique Science.
 12(1):27-38. (link)